Investigations

 Oesophagogastroduodenoscopy with biopsy is the initial diagnostic test.
 It allows precise localisation of the primary tumour and acquisition of tissue for diagnosis, histological classification, and molecular biomarkers.[39][40]

-The European Society for Medical Oncology (ESMO) recommends multiple biopsies (5-8) to confirm the representation of the tumour.[27]
-The National Comprehensive Cancer Network (NCCN) in the US recommends multiple biopsies (6-8) using standard size endoscopy forceps to provide adequately sized material for histologic and molecular interpretation, especially in the setting of an ulcerated lesion.[26]
+The European Society for Medical Oncology (ESMO) recommends multiple biopsies (5-8) to confirm the representation of the tumour.[40]
+The National Comprehensive Cancer Network (NCCN) recommends multiple biopsies (6-8) using standard size endoscopy forceps to provide adequately sized material for histologic and molecular interpretation, especially in the setting of an ulcerated lesion.[39]

 Result

-ulcer or mass or mucosal changes
+ulcer or mass or mucosal changes; may also detect H pylori

 CT of chest/abdomen/pelvis